College of Science and Health > Academics > School of Nursing > Graduate Programs > MENP for Non-Nurses (MSN) > MENP FAQs

 We have over 150 clinical affiliates across the Chicagoland area.
 Clinical sites correspond to the nursing specialty per term.
 You will be given 2-3 options at the time of course registration.

 For Lincoln Park cohort students, a CTA pass providing access to trains and buses across the city is included in the quarterly fees.
 Parking for the Lincoln Park campus is available for an additional cost.
-We strongly recommend that students at the Rosalind Franklin location have access to a car.
-Parking is free at RFUMS.
-Public transportation does not necessarily reach every clinical site thus students can carpool or utilize other rideshare options to get to various clinical sites.
+Most clinical sites are easily accessible via public transportation.
+If driving is necessary, students typically carpool.

 All students in the School of Nursing are required to complete a ten-panel drug screening prior to the first day of classes.
 Although Illinois state law permits the limited possession and use of cannabis, using or possessing cannabis remains a crime under federal law.
 Therefore, this screening includes cannabis.
 A confirmed positive drug test will result in a student being unable to enroll and/or dismissed from the program (in accordance with local, state, and federal law).
 Please see the Program Handbook for details.